• Skip to primary navigation

 • Palm sugar: adds a subtle sweetness without making it overpowering sweet.
 You can find Palm Sugar online or at any Asian grocery store.

 • Shrimp paste: Shrimp paste is a must for this soup.
 BEWARE it is VERY smelly and not at all appetizing at first glance.
 However, it is diluted and necessary for that true Bún bò Huế flavor.
-I use Lee Kum Kee Shrimp Paste that can be found online or in any Asian grocery store.
+I use Lee Kum Kee Shrimp Paste which can be found online or in any Asian grocery store.

 • Bún bò Huế Soup Base: this will reduce the cooking time and make a more robust soup.
 You can find this Bún bò Huế broth base at any Asian grocery store or you can buy it online.